kapilrajyaguru/Data-Virtualization/README.md

         oc apply -f dv-service.yaml

   When you create the custom resource, the Data Virtualization operator installs Data Virtualization.

+ - Get the status of Data Virtualization (dv-service):
+   Run the following command:

+		oc get dvservice dv-service

+   The result is similar to the following example, where the READY field indicates whether the DvService is installed.

+		NAME         READY
+		dv-service   True

+ - To check whether the DvService has finished installing Data Virtualization service pods, run the following command:

+		oc get DvService dv-service -o jsonpath="{.status.reconcileStatus}"

+   Data Virtualization is installed when the command returns Completed.
+You must now provision a Data Virtualization instance to use Data Virtualization.

 # Step 7 - Provision the Data Virtualization service: